tbauriedel/terraform-ui/README.md

 ### terraform-ui

-**terraform-ui** is the backbone of the whole stack.
+**terraform-ui-core** is the backbone of the whole stack.
 Triggered via REST API, terraform-ui executes terraform commands to provision infrastructure.

-Source code and detailed documentation is located under [terraform-ui](./terraform-ui/)
+Source code and detailed documentation is located under [terraform-ui-core](./terraform-ui-core)

 ### terraform-ui-web